relevant options

 plotStatDelaunayNetwork(gobject= testobj,

-method = 'delaunayn_geometry',
+method = "delaunayn_geometry",

 maximum_distance = 50,

-save_plot = F)
+save_plot = FALSE)

 # Create Spatial Network using Delaunay geometry

-delaunay_method = 'delaunayn_geometry',
+delaunay_method = "delaunayn_geometry",

 minimum_k = 2,